Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Introduction

 Despite the significance of this fine-grained knowledge, it is challenging to jointly learn both molecule- and motif-level knowledge, and also non-trivial to capture fine-grained matching without supervised signals.
 To overcome these issues, in this work, we propose a novel \textbf{Fine}-grained \textbf{Mol}ecular graph-\textbf{Tex}t framework (\textbf{FineMolTex}) to learn fine-grained motif-level knowledge, as well as coarse-grained molecule-level knowledge.
-First, we extract each motif or word token with an individual embedding for fine-grained knowledge and utilize two global tokens to holistically represent a molecular graph and its corresponding text description as coarse-grained knowledge.
-Second, to align coarse- and fine-grained matching, we propose two pre-training tasks respectively: the contrastive alignment task based on the global tokens, and the masked multi-modal learning task based on the motif and word tokens.
-Specifically, in the masked multi-modal modeling task illustrated in Figure~\ref{coarse-fine}(b), we randomly mask some motif and word tokens, and further incorporate a cross-attention transformer layer to integrate the embeddings of motifs and words.
+First, to jointly capture both molecule- and motif-level knowledge, we use motif and word tokens to capture fine-grained knowledge, as well as two global tokens, one for the molecular graph and one for its corresponding text, to capture coarse-grained knowledge.
+To align this knowledge, we introduce two pre-training tasks: contrastive alignment based on global tokens and masked multi-modal learning based on motif or word tokens.
+Second, to capture fine-grained matching without supervised signals, as illustrated in Figure~\ref{coarse-fine}(b), we propose importance scores to identify important motifs and word tokens that contain crucial fine-grained knowledge, and then selectively mask these tokens based on their importance.
+Finally, we incorporate a cross-attention transformer layer to integrate the embeddings of motifs and words.
 By predicting the labels of masked motifs and words based on information from each other, the learning of fine-grained alignment knowledge is enhanced.
-In summary, we outline our contributions as follows: \begin{itemize}[leftmargin=*] \item We are the first to reveal that learning fine-grained motif-level knowledge provides key insight for bridging molecular graphs and text descriptions, further empowering the ability to generalize to unseen molecules and tasks.
+In summary, we outline our contributions as follows.

+\begin{itemize}[leftmargin=*] \item We reveal that learning fine-grained motif-level knowledge provides key insight for bridging molecular graphs and text descriptions, further empowering the ability to generalize to unseen molecules and tasks.

 \item We introduce a novel framework named FineMolTex, consisting of two self-supervised pre-training tasks, to simultaneously learn coarse- and fine-grained knowledge.
-In particular, the masked multi-modal learning task enhances the prediction for masked tokens leveraging information from the other modality, promoting the learning of fine-grained alignment information.
+In particular, the masked multimodal learning task enhances the prediction for important masked tokens leveraging information from the other modality, promoting the learning of fine-grained alignment information.